Iveagh Gardens: Management by the Office of Public Works

 A major restoration of the gardens to return them to their original state commenced in 1992 and they opened again to the public in 1992.
 The waterfall or cascade was allocated IR£200,000 in 1996 for its restoration.

 In 2003, a new entrance was added to the Gardens from Upper Hatch Street.

+On 9 December 2020, the Memorial to Human Rights Defenders was inaugurated by Minister for Foreign Affairs, Simon Coveney T.D.

 Design

 The gardens in their present form were designed by Ninian Niven, in 1865, as an intermediate design between the 'French Formal' and the 'English Landscape' styles.